cursorweb/europy/README.md

     The rules are simple: you can omit a semicolon if it is there is a right brace or it is the end of file.

     *of course not everything, like variable declarations still need a semicolon, and return statements as well.
+* For loops are back!
+There is an added `else` branch which runs if the for loop doesn't pass `break` (like python).
+* Index operations: return an error if out of bounds always, just because it's easier to implement, and it's not a very useful feature to return null (for now)
+    * `a()[3] = 5` is now valid syntax

+**Not implemented**
+* Tuples
 * Module strategy: imported modules need to have a `mod` statement (or something similar) as the first statement, and they may not run code.
 Then, whenever a file is referenced, load it in.
 And then execute the main file.
-* For loops are back!
-There is an added `else` branch which runs if the for loop doesn't pass `break` (like python).
-* Index operations: return an error always, just because it's easier to implement, and it's not a very useful feature to return null (for now)
+* Sets `{{ 1, 2, 3 }}`

 ## Motivation
 i have new ideas for europa, after being on hiatus, and i feel like to iterate faster, i should use python.